ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Known issues

 * For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours.
-* There's a strange behavior of the battery value on Deebot 900/901.
-It's very likely that this is a firmware bug.
-  * You can use the corresponding option in the adapter config as a workaround.
-* The "pause" button does not work with Deebot 710/711.
+* The "pause" function does not work with Deebot 710/711.
-* The "stop" button does not work with Deebot 711s.
+* The "stop" function does not work with Deebot 711s.
+* The "edge" function does not work with Deebot U2.

 ## FAQ